Geneea/keboola-nlp-analysis/README.md

 The results of the NLP analysis are written into four tables.

-* `analysis-result-documents.csv` with document-level results, columns:
+* `analysis-result-documents.csv` with document-level results in the following columns:
     * all `id` columns from the input table (used as primary keys)
     * `language` detected language of the document, as ISO 639-1 language code
     * `sentimentValue` detected sentiment of the document, from an interval _\[-1.0; 1.0\]_
     * `sentimentPolarity` detected sentiment of the document (_-1_, _0_ or _1_)
     * `sentimentLabel` sentiment of the document as a label (_negative_, _neutral_ or _positive_)
+    * `sentimentDetailedLabel` sentiment of the document as a detailed label
-    * `usedChars` the number of used characters by this document
+    * `usedChars` the number of characters used by this document

 * `analysis-result-sentences.csv` with sentence-level results has the following columns:
     * all `id` columns from the input table (used as primary keys)